Olive Bartle

-Olive Mary Bartle (1912-1994) was female swimmer who competed for England.
+Olive Mary Bartle (1912-1994) was a female swimmer who competed for England.

 Career

 Bartle represented England at the 1934 British Empire Games in London, where she competed in the 4×110 yard freestyle relay event, winning a bronze medal.

 Bartle was the southern counties 220 yards freestyle champion and represented England in the 1934 European Games in Magdeburg.
 She swam for the Kingston & Croydon Swimming Clubs.

 Personal life

 She married Ralph Banfield in 1937.